Marshmellowon/marshmellowon.github.io/about.md

 #### 4. What kind of topic will posted

 - My own pictures which are edited with lightloom.
-- My Europe trip with freiends.
+- My Europe trip with friends.

 #### 5. Contact Me